LinruiJ/LinruiJ.github.io/_pages/about.md

   - /about.html
 ---

-Linrui is currently an M.S. student in [Electrical and Computer Engineering](https://www.ece.utexas.edu/) at [UT Austin](https://www.utexas.edu/).
-Before coming to UT, Linrui earned his B.Eng. with Merit degree from [UESTC](https://en.uestc.edu.cn/).
+Linrui is currently an MSE student in [Electrical and Computer Engineering](https://www.ece.utexas.edu/) at [UT Austin](https://www.utexas.edu/).
+Before coming to UT, Linrui earned his BEng with Merit degree from [UESTC](https://en.uestc.edu.cn/).
 During his time there, he had the privilege of being mentored by [Prof. Jun Zhou](https://scholar.google.com.sg/citations?user=kWeqfrMAAAAJ&hl=en).

 His research interests lie in the *Hardware-Software Co-Deisgned*, which aims to build efficient and adaptive co-designed frameworks, including the optimization of algorithms in computer architecture, the development of accelerators in integrated circuits, and the synergy of algorithms and accelerators.